noonewallet/widget-communicator/README.md

 ## Description

-**@noonewallet/widget-communicator** is a TypeScript library that enables embedding an iframe with the Noone Wallet crypto wallet onto a web page, and subsequently configuring communication between the iframe and the parent page.
+**@noonewallet/widget-communicator** is a TypeScript library that enables embedding an iframe with the Noone Crypto Wallet onto a web page, and subsequently configuring communication between the iframe and the parent page.

 ## Installation